 If you plan on seeing a West End Show, performances usually start at 7:30 PM.
 Ticketmaster has a comprehensive list of what’s on.

 We spend a lot of time in Soho and consider it our local area.
-So here are the restaurants we recommend in Soho (from a lot of choices):
+Here are the restaurants we recommend in Soho for dinner tonight.

-On your second day in London, start at the British Museum, then explore the area around Oxford Street and Regent Street, and then on to Covent Garden.
+On day 2, start at the British Museum, then explore the area around Oxford Street and Regent Street, and then on to Covent Garden.

 The British Museum was the world’s first national museum open to the public.
-It contains important artefacts of human history and culture dating back to the last 2 million years.
+It contains important artefacts of human history and culture dating back 2 million years.

 The museum is free to enter; however, the entry queue directs you to payment terminals, allowing you to leave a voluntary donation if you wish.
 It’s a sneaky way to get a donation, but rest assured, the museum is free.